scupit/gcmake-rust/docs/pre_build_scripts.md

 ## Running only the pre-build scripts

+See [cross-compilation caveats](cross_compilation.md#caveats) for an example of why you would want to do this.

 GCMake will create a CMake target called `run-pre-build` which can be used to run only the pre-build steps on some generators.